- Press Release

 IA.
 Analysis of Solar Active Regions and Activity from 19/2100Z to 20/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 2 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for C-class flares on days one, two, and three (21 Sep, 22 Sep, 23 Sep).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (21 Sep, 22 Sep, 23 Sep).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on day one (21 Sep) and quiet to unsettled levels on days two and three (22 Sep, 23 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to unsettled levels on days one and three (21 Sep, 23 Sep) and quiet levels on day two (22 Sep).

 III.
 Event probabilities 21 Sep-23 Sep